jaslatendresse/llm-demo/demo-ui/README.md

 Put the model in the `demo-ui/models` folder.

-**All the commands for this can be found in `demo-ui/commands.txt`, just make sure to put your own username in the path.
+**All the commands for this can be found in `demo-ui/commands.txt`, just make sure to put your own username in the path.""

 ## Execution